Take Action

 • way to let like-minded folks recognize they are not alone in their concerns.

 REACH OUT Don’t give up on your neighbors, friends, and family who have been unworried about deepening authoritarianism and have voted accordingly.
-Finding common ground with these folks is essential to change the country’s trajectory.
+Respectful conversations and finding common ground with these folks is essential to change the country’s trajectory.
 Encourage them to get out of their political information bubble while you spend some time getting out of your own.

 WRITE LETTERS-TO-THE-EDITOR See campaign information below.